Atta-Tan/simple-custom-training-dataset-yolov8-vehicle-counting/README.md

 ## Training Custom Weight
-Train our custom dataset using YOLOv8. more information about Training with Ultralytics: https://docs.ultralytics.com/modes/train/
+Train our custom dataset using YOLOv8.

+More information about Training with Ultralytics: https://docs.ultralytics.com/modes/train/

 Example: